tatpongkatanyukul/Learn/ScienceOfWellBeing.md

     * Job that lets you use your signature strengths (Martin Seligman's Authentic Happiness)
       * Character strengths = a desire, a disposition to act, or a feeling that involves the exercise of judgement that leads to a recognizable human excellence or instance of human flourishing
       * Character strengths are:
       	 * 1. Ubiquitous (widely recognized across cultures)
       	 * 2. Fulfilling (leads to fulfillment, satisfaction)
       	 * 3. Morally-valued
       	 * 4. Not able to diminish others
       	 * 5. The opposite of a negative trait
       	 * 6. Trait-like (stable individual difference)
       	 * 7. Measurable
       	 * 8. Distinctive (not redundant w/ other strengths)
       	 * 9. Paragons (some people really have it)
       	 * 10. Prodigies (some people precociously have it)
       	 * 11. Selective absense (some people don't have it)
       	 * 12. Institutionalized (Society values it)
     * Job that gives you a ***flow***
+      * Mihaly Csikszentmihalyi's flow

 ## Week 6
 [Putting Strategies into Practices](https://github.com/tatpongkatanyukul/Learn/blob/main/SciWellBeing/week6.md)